upjs/facile-validator/README.md

 ### int

-The field under validation must be an integer (positive or negative).
+The field under validation must be an integer (positive or negative):

 ```html
 <input data-rules="int" />
 ```

-You can also use `integer`.
+_You can also use `integer` rule._

 ---